-Community consultation process
+Community engagement process

-The first stage of engagement was undertaken through a community consultation process from February to April 2022.
-This process was conducted through a range of engagement activities, including surveys, social media and online workshops.
-The online workshops were run as targeted community conversations with specific population cohorts to identify the key safety issues to better understand any differences in experiences of safety.
+The engagement process was conducted in stages from February to April 2022; August to September 2022; February to September 2023; and October to November 2023.
+This process was conducted through a range of engagement activities, including surveys, social media online workshops and community pop-up sessions.
+Targeted community conversations and feedback sessions were held with specific population cohorts to identify key safety issues to better understand any differences in experiences and perceptions of safety.

-While this consultation process had a wide reach, some gaps were identified and so some further engagement was undertaken in August and September 2022 targeted at LGBTQI+ and CALD communities.
-A consultation was also planned for March with First Nation Australians, but had to be cancelled due to implications associated with the COVID-19 pandemic.
+While the first stage of the engagement process had a wide reach, some gaps were identified.
+In response to this further engagement was undertaken in August and September 2022 targeted at LGBTQIA+ and CALD communities.
+A consultation was also planned with First Nation Australians, but was cancelled due to implications associated with the COVID-19 pandemic.
 Rescheduling was attempted but due to time constraints was not possible.